-All allowable capitalized costs included in (a) above plus all interest costs incurred as a result of financing the land, building, and equipment, including building equipment, major movable equipment, and minor equipment as described in CMS PUB.15-1, shall be limited in total to the amount of interest cost that would be incurred if the land, building, and equipment had been financed through a "conventional financing" debt instrument over a 25-year period, with a 10 percent cash down payment, at an interest rate equal to the lesser of 15 percent or the prime rate plus 2 percent.
-In cases where the provider obtained greater than 90 percent financing, the difference between the actual down payment and a 10 percent cash down payment in this financing limit method shall be included with the balance sheet average equity for the period for purposes of computing an incremental change in return on equity or use allowance that would have occurred had a full 10 percent down payment actually been made.
-If the total ROE payment would increase from zero payment to a positive dollar amount, then the financing cost limitation on interest expense shall increase by that positive dollar amount.
+- Property-related costs allowed for reimbursement purposes shall be limited by the following provisions. - a.
+Costs that are capitalized as per CMS PUB.15-1 provisions other than land, buildings, construction loan costs, and equipment shall not exceed what a prudent and cost-conscious buyer would pay for the given service or item.
+If such costs are determined by AHCA, utilizing the Title XVIII Principles of Reimbursement, CMS PUB.15-1, and this Plan to exceed the level that a prudent buyer would incur, then the excess costs shall not be reimbursed under the plan.
+Examples of such costs include but are not limited to legal fees, developers' fees, underwriters' fees, bond discount, loan points, trustee fees, interest cost on debt reserve requirements, and costs of feasibility studies. - b.
+All allowable capitalized costs included in (a) above plus all interest costs incurred as a result of financing the land, building, and equipment, including building equipment, major movable equipment, and minor equipment as described in CMS PUB.15-1, shall be limited in total to the amount of interest cost that would be incurred if the land, building, and equipment had been financed through a "conventional financing" debt instrument over a 25-year period, with a ten percent cash down payment, at an interest rate equal to the lesser of 15 percent or the prime rate plus two percent.
+In cases where the provider obtained greater than 90 percent financing, the difference between the actual down payment and a ten percent cash down payment in this financing limit method shall be included with the balance sheet average equity for the period for purposes of computing an incremental change in ROE or use allowance that would have occurred had a full ten percent down payment actually been made.
+If the total ROE payment would increase from zero to a positive dollar amount, then the financing cost limitation on interest expense shall increase by that positive dollar amount.
 If the total ROE payment would increase from a positive payment to a greater amount, then the financing cost limitation on interest expense shall increase by the difference between the two amounts.
 For purposes of this provision, the "conventional financing" amortization schedule used shall provide for equal installments, that is, payments, with amortization of the principal beginning in the first year, that is, a 25-year payoff schedule.
-The prime rate used shall be the prime rate as stated by the Chase Manhattan Bank in New York as of: the date the provider received a loan commitment from the lending institution; or the date AHCA received the provider's acceptable budgeted cost proposal if no commitment date can be documented.
+The prime rate used shall be the prime rate as stated by the Chase Manhattan Bank in New York as of the date the provider received a loan commitment from the lending institution, or the date AHCA received the provider's acceptable budgeted cost proposal if no commitment date can be documented.
 Providers with variable rate debt instruments that are initially approved within these cost limitations shall be granted cost increases due to an increase in their interest rate, but not to exceed that cost which would be incurred at an interest rate of 15 percent per annum.